 Superior Court, require to attorneys to earn 12 CLE credits each year,

 and to track those credits for seven years.
 The Connecticut Bar

 Association helps members comply with these requirements by:

-Expanding our high quality, member driven, member delivered continuing legal education (CLE) that is accredited by the state of New York and is generally transferable to other jurisdictions and accepted by malpractice insurance carriers.
-Our programs are very successful and help not only participants, but also those members who are the faculty in advancing their practice, their careers, and their reputations.
-Click here to access our fall calendar.
+Offering high quality, member driven, member delivered continuing legal education (CLE) that is accredited by the state of New York, and is generally transferable to other jurisdictions and accepted by malpractice insurance carriers.
+CBA CLE programs are well-organized, well-presented, and focus on actionable learning outcomes for Connecticut practitioners.
+Our seminars help not only participants, but also those members who serve as faculty in advancing their practice, their careers, and their reputations.
+Click here to access our calendar.

-Having free, online self-study programs available to allow our members to satisfy the Connecticut requirement on their own time as part of their CBA membership.
+Providing free, online self-study programs to allow our members to satisfy the Connecticut requirement on their own time as part of their CBA membership.

 If you are a CBA member and have questions regarding MCLE, e-mail CLE@ctbar.org.

 The Connecticut Judicial Branch has published guidance to the new rule on their

 Minimum Continuing Legal Education webpage.
 Information on this page includes: